-What is common between January 1st and April 1st?
+What is common between End of December and April 1st?
 Very Simple!
-It’s a starting of New Year either Calendar Year or Financial Year.
-So what we all do in the starting of New Year.
+It’s the starting of New Year either Calendar Year or Financial Year.
+So what we all do at the starting of New Year.
 We Take Resolutions.
-Is it not..
+Is it not.

 - Did you miss any payment deadlines of your say electricity, mobile or a credit card and pay extra charges?

-- Did you deposit cash in another bank account as you had given a cheque of another bank account by mistake?
+- Did you deposit cash in another bank account as you had given a cheque from another bank account by mistake?

 - Did you miss the tax proof submission date of your organization and then when you missed you thought “you are an honest Indian, as you are paying the tax?”